RubensZimbres/Repo-2022/README.md

 # Repo-2022

+<b>Cellular Automaton</b>
+In this Python file, I add a cellular automaton to a PyTorch kernel, add a residual layer to achieve 99.29% accuracy on test set in MNIST, results better than Robust Training in High Dimensions via Block Coordinate Geometric Median Descent", by Google AI and Amazon Search (2021).

 <b>TF-Keras</b>
 This folder has the code to customize ResNet Architecture via dictionary config, changing first two layers to receive multispectral images with 9 channels.
 Final layers are also added, for training and inference.